guoqiang-zhang-x/BDIA/README.md

 -------------------------------------------------------
 #### News

+Recently, the BDIA technique has also been sucessfully applied to design reversiable transformers.
+See [the paper link](https://arxiv.org/pdf/2407.09093)

 Source code for round-trip image-editing has been added on Januray 8th, 2024.
 The code depends heavily on the original source code for EDICT.

 Source code for text-to-image over StableDiffusion V2 has been added in October 2023.